Azure

 crabbox warmup --provider azure

-crabbox azure login detects the active subscription from the az CLI, validates credentials through DefaultAzureCredential, and stores subscription, tenant, and location in user config.
+crabbox azure login detects the active subscription from the az CLI, validates credentials through DefaultAzureCredential, and stores the subscription, tenant, and location in user config.
+If you skip it, a direct Azure command falls back to az account show at runtime to detect the subscription and tenant; a location is still required.
 See the azure command docs for flags and details.

 #Direct Auth And Env